-- Fostering professional relationships with students is another vital part of being an effective teaching assistant, because pupils often work more effectively in a positive classroom atmosphere where they feel comfortable among the staff.
+This is another vital part of being an effective teaching assistant because pupils often work more effectively in a positive classroom atmosphere where they feel comfortable among the staff.
 Also, comprehending each student’s unique background and academic capabilities can help teaching assistants support children appropriately, and endorse personalized learning experiences.

 TIP: Find out your students’ backgrounds and abilities to ensure you support them effectively, according to their unique needs.

-- Communication is key when working in schools because it needs to be clear and appropriate but also sensitive and empathetic.
+When working in schools because it needs to be clear and appropriate but also sensitive and empathetic.
 Intrapersonal skills are paramount for teaching assistants as they engage with individuals of various ages and abilities.
 For example, students require academic as well as emotional support, whereas conversations among work colleagues involve both professional and personal topics.

-- Being creative and innovative are key characteristics for teaching assistants because typical classroom tasks involve creating displays and organising small group activities.
-New and innovative ideas are welcome in schools, because they can heighten the delivery of curriculum content and motivate pupils in their learning journey.
+These are key characteristics for teaching assistants because typical classroom tasks involve creating displays and organizing small group activities.
+New and innovative ideas are welcome in schools because they can heighten the delivery of curriculum content and motivate pupils in their learning journey.
 Educational technology, for example, is a contemporary method for engaging pupils in the twenty-first century and facilitating enjoyable learning experiences.
-Programmes such as Quizalize offer classroom assessment opportunities where the data can be easily tracked and analysed by teachers (click here to find out more: https://www.quizalize.com/).
+Programmes such as Quizalize offer classroom assessment opportunities where the data can be easily tracked and analyzed by teachers.

 TIP: Do not be afraid to suggest and experiment with new ideas, as teachers appreciate additional input.

 You should be willing to get involved with any task.
 Readiness to engage in messy or challenging activities and provide practical support, such as gathering resources, is highly valued by teachers.

-TIP: Enthusiastically undertake any task asked of you however mundane or arduous it may seem.
+TIP: Enthusiastically undertake any task asked of you, however mundane or arduous it may seem.

 This is because efficiently supporting teachers and students requires hard work and dedication.
 Willingness to devote additional time and effort to ensure the job is carried out to the best of one’s ability is a key characteristic of an outstanding teaching assistant.

-TIP: Work quickly and efficiently, whilst also putting 100% into all your duties.
+TIP: Work quickly and efficiently whilst also putting 100% into all your duties.

 Teaching assistants are important and valuable members of staff and their role involves more than simply reading with children and constructing displays.
 Teachers rely on their assistants to get physically involved during classroom activities, reinforce the subject knowledge taught in the classroom and emotionally support the pupils where necessary.
-By working together, teachers and their assistants can ensure students engage in high quality learning experiences.
+By working together, teachers and their assistants can ensure students engage in high-quality learning experiences.